jczmr/k8s/get_cpu_info/content_table.md

 ---
 ## 7. `Conclusion`

-#### These commands offer different levels of detail to help you understand the CPU layout and performance characteristics of your Linux system.
-Use them individually or in combination depending on your needs—whether you're checking basic specs, debugging, or optimizing your server's performance.
+- These commands offer different levels of detail to help you understand the CPU layout and performance characteristics of your Linux system.
+Use them individually or in combination depending on your needs, whether you're checking basic specs, debugging, or optimizing your server's performance.
 ---